 MyCAP and CCA: Helping Students Plan for the Future

-Recently, the Massachusetts Department of Elementary and Secondary Education (DESE) rolled out a new College and Career Advising Program (CCA) as well as a personal planning tool called My Career and Academic Plan (MyCAP).
+Did you know that the Massachusetts Department of Elementary and Secondary Education (DESE) has a College and Career Advising Program (CCA) as well as a personal planning tool called My Career and Academic Plan (MyCAP)?
 Together, CCA and MyCAP ensure students will be prepared for college, career, and active and informed citizenship.

 CCA is a whole-school, four-year program led by counselors, supported by administrators, and implemented by counselors and teachers throughout the school and across content areas.
 CCA makes post-secondary preparation and planning a whole school mission.